Ultimate Guide To Setting New Year’s Intentions

 If you’re going to remember to follow through on your intention, it’s so important to be able to actually see it to remind yourself of the change you’re creating and get excited about the outcome and the process of achieving it.

 You can capture your intention on sticky notes (aff link) throughout your house.
 You can write your word out in calligraphy (aff link) and frame it.
 You can create a background of your word on your phone.
-Or you can go all out and create a vision board (aff link) of a life lived in alignment with your values.
+Or you can go all out and create a life and business vision board of a life lived in alignment with your values.

 Regardless of the format you choose, make sure you’ve got a daily reminder of your intention for the year to set you up for success.